Farewe/invacost_FAQ/Readme.md

 # **Descriptor “Type\_of\_applicable\_year”**

-## *25. If there is no way to infer the type of applicable year, what do I put in that column?*
+## If there is no way to infer the type of applicable year, what do I put in that column?

 Actually, the applicable year is the year used for standardizing costs to US USD 2017.
 You must fill the cell with either *effective* if the